Landscape of the Savoy Alps

 Absolutely!
 The Gâteau de Savoie, light as a feather, and Rissoles (small pear turnovers) are must-tries.
 Discover them in our traditional recipes.

-Which wines should accompany a raclette?
+Which wines to pair with a raclette?

 Is Savoyard cuisine suitable for vegetarians?

-How to succeed with homemade crozets?
+How to make successful homemade crozets?

 It takes a good dose of patience to cut them into regular squares!
 Find our advice in Cooking Tips and Techniques.